-\textbf{Scale}: Another interesting transformation that naturally occurs in many Computer Vision tasks is scale, which for example results from variable recording distances.
-Consequently, investigating how to expand group-equivariant CNNs to scaling transformations seems beneficial.
-Compared to rotations, this is more challenging because the scale group is not cyclic and unbounded.
-Additionally, scaling is often modeled as a semi-group due to the information loss when down-scaling an image which makes the group action non-invertible.
+\paragraph{Scale} Another interesting transformation that naturally occurs in images is scale, which for example results from variable camera-to-object distances.
+Consequently, enforcing group-equivariance to scaling transformations is beneficial for Computer Vision tasks.
+Compared to rotations, enforcing equivariance to scales is more challenging since the scale group is non-cyclic and unbounded.
+Additionally, scaling can only be modeled as a semi-group due to the information loss when down-scaling an image which makes the group action non-invertible.
 In mathematical terms, scale transformations are often called dilation.

-\cite{XuScale} use a fairly similar approach to G-CNNs to obtain scale invariance in a convolutional neural network which they call multi-column CNN.
+\cite{XuScale} use a similar approach to G-CNNs to obtain scale invariance in a convolutional neural network which they call multi-column CNN.
 The core idea is to share scaled versions of the same convolutional filter among different columns, each resulting in a maximum response at a different scale of the same pattern.
-The scaled versions of the filters are calculated using bilinear interpolation for upscaling while the minimum $L_2$-norm filter is used for downscaling.
+The scaled versions of the filters are calculated using bi-linear interpolation for upscaling while the minimum $L_2$-norm filter is used for downscaling.
 The columns, which can be seen as the group transformation channel in the G-CNN framework, process the input independently, resulting in a column-flip when a pattern is scaled.
-Finally, the column activations are concatenated and used for classification.
+Finally, the column activations are concatenated and processed by classification layers.

-Conversely, \cite{LocalScaleInvariance} process multiple scaled versions of the same input obtained using bilinear interpolation at each convolutional layer and keep the maximum response at each location by applying the max pooling operation over all scales (see Figure \ref{fig:ScaleConv}).
+Conversely, \cite{LocalScaleInvariance} process multiple scaled versions of the same input obtained using bi-linear interpolation at each convolutional layer.
+At each location, the maximum response is kept by applying the max pooling operation over all scales.
 Thereby, each layer guarantees local scale-invariance.
-While this approach leads to promising results, it involves two transformations of the input per convolution layer. \cite{MarcosScale} expand this approach by additionally storing the information about which scale caused the maximum response at each location.
-Thereby, they disentangle the scale and the magnitude of the response, which is stored as a vector field.
+While this approach leads to promising results, it involves two transformations of the input per convolution layer. \cite{MarcosScale} expand this approach by additionally storing the information about which scale caused the maximum response at each location in a vector field.
+Thereby, they disentangle the scale and the magnitude of the responses.
 Higher convolutional layers process both information at once using a vector field convolution.